DouglasUrner/GDP1-Unit-0/slides/day02/PITCHME.md

 ## Reviewing Notes

 * What did we do last class?
-* What was our goal?
+* What was our learning target?
 * Did we get there?

 Note: